Does the Electron EDM Preclude Electroweak Baryogenesis ?

 Fig.~\ref{fig:nH_nL} shows the resulting VR and VIA profiles $n_L(z)$ as a function of the distance normal to the bubble wall.
 The pronounced structure near $z=0$ reflects the variation in the bubble profiles near the wall center and the corresponding impact on the CPV sources involving $u\cdot\Sigma$ entering the RHS of Eqs.~(\ref{eq:qb1},\ref{eq:qb2}).
 Importantly, the VR diffusion tail ($z<0$) is significantly enhanced as compared to the VIA result.
 As the resulting value of $n_B$ entails integrating over this tail as in Eq.~(\ref{eq:nB}) we expect the VR to yield a larger baryon asymmetry.

 This expectation is born out as illustrated in Fig.~\ref{fig:nB_a2} (top), where we show the value of $n_B$ as a function of $m_{H_1}$.
 For both the VR and VIA, the increase in $n_B$ for $m_{H_1}$ near $m_{H_2}$ reflects the resonant enhancement as discussed in Refs.~\cite{Lee:2004we,Cirigliano:2009yt,Cirigliano:2011di}.
 At the maximum, the VR asymmetry is more than four times larger in magnitude than the VIA value.
 The double peak structure of VR arises due to a vanishing of the CPV sources $[u\cdot\Sigma, f_m]$ and $[u\cdot\Sigma, \bar{f}_m]$ for $m_{H1}=m_{H2}$\cite{Cirigliano:2009yt}.
 Thermal mass corrections induce a slight shift the location of the dip minimum.

-The VR/VIA enhancement away from this degeneracy point is surprising, as earlier work had suggested the VIA significantly over-estimated the asymmetry.
+{ The pronounced enhancement of $n_B$ near $m_{H_1} \approx m_{H_2}$ is driven by resonant flavor oscillations.
+The physical viability of this resonance relies on the interplay between the oscillation frequency, $\Delta\omega_k \equiv |\omega_{1k} - \omega_{2k}|$, and the decoherence induced by plasma interactions.
+While our VR calculations evaluate the full, coupled integro-differential equations without relying on a simplified damping approximation, we can extract an angle-averaged effective damping rate, $\Gamma_{\text{eff}}(k)$, from the linearized off-diagonal collision integrals (see the Supplementary Material for details).
+Evaluating this rate at the exact location of the resonance peak for a representative momentum $k = T$, we find $\Delta\omega_k / \Gamma_{\text{eff}}(k) \approx 2.1$, indicating that the quasiparticle and density-matrix formulations employed in this work remain robust, and off-shell effects are not expected to parametrically alter the predicted BAU.} The VR/VIA enhancement away from this degeneracy point is surprising, as earlier work had suggested the VIA significantly over-estimated the asymmetry.

 Figure~\ref{fig:nB_a2} (bottom) gives the dependence of $n_B$ on the flavor non-diagonal portal coupling $a_2$, illustrating the impact of flavor non-diagonal interactions that enter the VR treatment via the CPV source and CP-conserving collision term.
 The VIA includes only the former.
 Na\"ively, one might anticipate increasing $|a_2|$ would lead to a monontonically increasing $n_B$, owing to correspondingly stronger CPV sources.
 This expectation is consistent with the VIA curve (blue).
 In the VR approach, however, for sufficiently large $|a_2|$ the asymmetry begins to decrease, even though the magnitudes of the CPV sources continue to grow.
 This decrease results from increasingly important damping effects from the CP-conserving collision terms, resulting in closer alignment of the $H_{1,2}$ number densities.
 An additional suppression at large $a_2$ arises due to flavor non-diagonal thermal mass corrections in the symmetric phase, $\delta M^2$ (dashed red curve).
 Clearly, a realistic asymmetry computation requires full inclusion and consistent treatment of the CP-conserving interactions, as facilitated by the VR framework.